🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 # git commit -m "Configure DVC remote storage"

-# data remote push
+# Push the data to the remote

 # dvc push

-# prepare.py - data preprocessingscript
+# prepare.py - data preprocessing script

 import pandas as pd